Lumen Review – plus Keto insights on their Garmin CIQ Metabolism Reporting Tool

-Personalising the app to you and your lifestyle takes a little while and a little while longer if you also want to link to your Garmin (optional).
+Personalising the app to you and your lifestyle takes a little while especially if you also want to link to your Garmin (optional).
 The latter is more complex than it needs to be but both are one-off tasks.

 The Lumen inhaler comes with a hygiene cap, and USB-C charging stand, plus an onboard rechargeable battery which covers over 50 readings and which should easily last you a week.

 The app setup is not as straightforward as it could be and you enter personal details, link to Apple Health/Google Fit, pair to the inhaler, setup up a typical workout schedule and sleeping schedule and so on.
 Finally, you need to indicate your dietary and fitness goals.
 Lumen needs all of that info to precisely personalise your experience.
 As I intend to use the Garmin CIQ link it would be nice if Lumen could pull that info from Garmin Connect ie sleep patterns/events, personal metrics and workout times – so it’s a little annoying to have to duplicate this.

 Here are some examples of screens that are displayed when you link Garmin and Lumen.
 Once you find your API key (App>Me>Gear Cog>Connect Your Garmin>Connect IQ App !!!) then the rest of it is straightforward.
 However, a quick point of clarification is that a Garmin WIDGET is installed and widgets are accessed in your Garmin widget menu – often the middle left button on a Garmin.